 SAP is also evaluated according to a required cumulative grade point average (GPA) scale determined by the cumulative credit hours attempted at the conclusion of each semester.
-The minimum required GPA for Graduate students at the end of each semester is 2.5.
+Please refer to the specific section of the catalog applicable to your degree program to determine the minimum required GPA for Graduate students at the end of each semester.